-Cyclin E-Aberrant Cancers - BLU-222
+CDK2-Vulnerable Cancers - BLU-222

-We are developing an investigational inhibitor, BLU-222, targeting CDK2.
-Cyclin dependent kinases, or CDKs, and their cyclin partners regulate the cell cycle.
-In subsets of patients across multiple cancer types, aberrant cyclin E, or CCNE, hyperactivates CDK2, resulting in cell cycle dysregulation and tumor proliferation.
-Aberrant CCNE has been observed as a primary driver of disease as well as a mechanism of resistance to CDK4/6 inhibitors and other therapies.
+We are developing an investigational inhibitor, BLU-222, targeting CDK2 for the treatment of patients with CDK2-vulnerable cancers.
+CDK2 is cell cycle regulator and an important cancer target, with relevance across multiple malignancies, including hormone-receptor-positive breast cancer and other CCNE1 amplified tumors, such as subsets of ovarian and endometrial cancer.
+In subsets of patients across multiple cancer types, aberrant CCNE1 hyperactivates CDK2, resulting in cell cycle dysregulation and tumor proliferation.
+Aberrant CCNE1 has been observed as a primary driver of disease, as well as a mechanism of resistance to CDK4/6 inhibitors and other therapies.